AGProjects/cdrtool/setup/radius/freeradius/readme.txt

 Patch for
-- Acct type Failed
+- Added support for acct type Failed (15)

-Todo
-- Stored procedures
+- Added MySQL stored procedures support
-- Remove Cisco hack
+- Removed Cisco hack that causes errors in radius.log if acctsessiontime= 0

 Install freeradius by compiling from source: